 - Cup4Cup Multipurpose Flour (not recommended for yeasted recipes)

 - Cup4Cup Wholesome Flour

-Cross-Contamination: Cup4Cup gluten-free flour blends meet the strict standards to be listed by the GFCO as certified gluten free.
+Cross-Contact: Cup4Cup gluten-free flour blends meet the strict standards to be listed by the GFCO as certified gluten free.
 (Source: Cup4Cup)

 - Great Value Gluten-Free All-Purpose Flour

-Cross-Contamination: The company does not have an allergen safety policy listed, so we reached out for clarification.
+Cross-Contact: The company does not have an allergen safety policy listed, so we reached out for clarification.
 We’ll update this article if we hear back.